-Notice must be given to:
+Notice must be given:

-- each member individually
+- each member individually.

-- the directors
+- to the directors.

-- the contact person or secretary
+- to the contact person or secretary.

-- the auditor (if the corporation has one).
+- to the auditor (if the corporation has one).

+- by posting notice on notice boards commonly used by the communities.

+- by advertising in the Katherine Times.